aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-pre.rst

         scancode --include "*.java" samples samples.json

-    Here, Scancode selectively scans files that has names ending with `.java`, and ignores all other files.
+    Here, ScanCode selectively scans files that has names ending with `.java`, and ignores all other files.
 This is basically complementary in behavior to the ``--ignore`` option.

     More information on :ref:`glob_pattern_matching`.